awsdocs/amazon-elasticache-docs/doc_source/redis/cluster-create-determine-requirements.md

 By design, Amazon ElastiCache clusters are accessed from Amazon EC2 instances\.
 Network access to an ElastiCache cluster is limited to the user account that created the cluster\.
 Therefore, before you can access a cluster from an Amazon EC2 instance, you must authorize the Amazon EC2 instance to access the cluster\.
 The steps to do this vary, depending upon whether you launched into EC2\-VPC or EC2\-Classic\.

 If you launched your cluster into EC2\-VPC you need to grant network ingress to the cluster\.
 If you launched your cluster into EC2\-Classic you need to grant the Amazon Elastic Compute Cloud security group associated with the instance access to your ElastiCache security group\.
-For detailed instructions, see [Step 2: Authorize Access](GettingStarted.AuthorizeAccess.md) in this guide\.
+For detailed instructions, see [Authorize Access](GettingStarted.AuthorizeAccess.md) in this guide\.

 ## Region and Availability Zone Requirements<a name="cluster-create-determine-requirements-region"></a>

 Amazon ElastiCache supports all AWS regions\.
-By locating your ElastiCache clusters in a region close to your application you can reduce latency\.
+By locating your ElastiCache clusters in an AWS Region close to your application you can reduce latency\.
 If your cluster has multiple nodes, locating your nodes in different Availability Zones can reduce the impact of failures on your cluster\.

 For more information, see the following:
 + [Choosing Regions and Availability Zones](RegionsAndAZs.md)